Banyan Gallagher YTT

-Each day’s sessions will begin at 7:00 am and end at 8:30 pm.
-We will hold sessions for five days and then take the sixth day off.
+Each day’s sessions will begin at 7:00 am and end at 7:00 pm.
+Normally we will hold sessions for five days and then take the sixth day off.
 Depending on the needs of the group, this schedule may change.

 Prepare for the course now by reading the following books.
 Please bring Ray Long’s anatomy book to the training.

 - Scientific Keys Volume Two: Key Poses of Yoga, Ray Long, MD (bring to training)